Covid 19 coronavirus: German crew who entered NZ unlawfully have flown home

 Their departure was confirmed in a brief statement from Immigration New Zealand.
 No other details were provided.

-The crew were held in police custody after a Warrant of Commitment hearing took place on Tuesday with the court granting INZ permission to detain the crew until Friday.
+The crew were held in police custody after a Warrant of Commitment hearing took place on Tuesday with the court granting Immigration NZ permission to detain the crew until Friday.

 READ MORE: